cloudmesh-community/fa19-516-174/project/report.md

 :o2: this is not the aim its an example of our aim, you did not understand the large picture

-We aim to provide an AI-service for the logistic regression functionality via two methods, namely Scikit-Learn and Keras.
+We try to develop an AI-service for the logistic regression functionality via two methods, namely Scikit-Learn and Keras.
 The user inputs a file which is saved to the MongoDB database.
 Then we retrieve the same file and perform logisctic regression on it according to the